timescale/docs/contribute-to-timescaledb/contribute-to-docs.md

 # Contribute to Timescale documentation
-Join the community in making Timescale documentation even better.
+Join the community to help make Timescale documentation even better.
 You can contribute to the [documentation repository on GitHub][github-docs].

-Issues and pull requests of any size, from typo fixes to new content sections, are highly welcome.
+Issues and pull requests of any size, from typo fixes to new content sections, are always welcome.

 The contribution and style guides introduce you to the Timescale documentation workflow, style, and standards.
 But don't worry too much about perfection.
 The